 Property Tax Assistance Program: The City of Calgary offers financial assistance to low-income homeowners who see an increase in their property tax.
 If you are a residential property owner experiencing financial hardship, you may be eligible for a credit on your property tax account through the council-approved 2005 Residential Property Tax Social Support Program.

 Snow Angels: Snow Angels are individuals who shovel a neighbour’s sidewalk just to be a good neighbour.
 A Snow Angel can be especially helpful to older adults, people with limited mobility and anyone else needing help, even on a temporary basis.

 The City of Calgary offers a wide range of leisure programs and services to make your free time creative and stimulating.

-classes are offered to respond to the varying needs of individuals, including older adults, those recovering from injury or experiencing chronic health conditions.
+Gentle Fitness: Classes are offered to respond to the varying needs of individuals including older adults, those recovering from injury or experiencing chronic health conditions.

 Recreation Fee Assistance Program: Fee Assistance is available for Calgary residents in financial need to help make recreation more affordable.

 Check out Calgary Recreation’s Active Aging Strategy – our commitment to get older Calgarians more active and creative more often.